 The company, particularly your boss, paid you to get things done and not to search for a new job in the office.
 Remember, that once discovered, this can create negative impressions about you and will eventually be reflected in your future references.

 Like what I mentioned earlier, people like to gossip.
-That said, it is important that you consider whom you’re going to tell your secrets and plans.
+That said, it is important that you consider who you’re going to tell your secrets and plans.
 Remember that even your best friend cannot guarantee to keep things in secret about your work search.
 You’ll never know when he or she will unintentionally let your secret search slip off.
-Though you may think this little slip-offs are harmless, you’ll never know when it will reach your work place or even your boss.
+Though you may think this little slip-offs are harmless, you’ll never know when it will reach your workplace or even your boss.

 Suggest phone interviews when possible